alonshrestha/stechalon.com/_posts/2020-11-28-how-to-create-your-own-csgo-counter-strike-global-offensive-dedicated-custom-server-ubuntu-centos.md

 - Dedicated Server
 - Ubuntu
 - CentOS
-description: "How to create your own personal custom dedicated counter-strike: global offensive (cs:go) server on Linux ubuntu and centos."
+description: "How to host personal custom dedicated counter-strike: global offensive (cs:go) server on Linux ubuntu and centos."
 ---
 Ready for gaming?
 Yeah! haha &#128526;.
 Playing games with your friends on a personal server at lower than 5 pings is an awesome feeling that only gamers can understand.

 Over two months ago I had built my personal server for Counter-Strike: Global Offensive (CS:GO) to play with my friends.
-Trust me it was far more fun than expected as well as helped me to earn some money.
-How?
-I will let you know shortly.
+Trust me it was far more fun than expected.

-However, if you are new to this and have no technical knowledge I will suggest you go deep in the article else you can directly jump to the [setup section](http://stechalon.com/how-to-create-your-own-csgo-counter-strike-global-offensive-dedicated-custom-server-ubuntu-centos#setup-counter-strike-global-offensive-csgo-in-ubuntucentos-server).

 Steam allows you to setup a custom server changing different settings like tick rate, number of players, base map, game rule, etc. Also, you can download and install free custom skins for your weapons.
-It's like you are the admin and you can change any function as you want.

 Creating a custom CS:GO server on Linux is not as difficult as you think.
 You don't need to be from a technical background.
 Setup can be done easily by entering a few commands which I will be guiding you step by step.

+This is a complete guide helps you to setup cs:go dedicated server on linux.
+Since, it is a long article, I have created a table of content which will be easy for you to nagivate.

+> **Table Of Content**

+* TOC
+{:toc}

+However, if you are new to this and have no technical knowledge I suggest you go step by step so you can setup the server without any issues.

 Before moving on to the command guide you should know the system requirements to setup custom CS:GO and the hosting provider where you can get the best server at an affordable price.